leonjunwei/htl-lab1/README.md

 As with all web scraping, this script is fragile – a minor change to the olin.edu web design or URL format could break it with no warning.

-'static/' is the directory containing pictures (used for favicon in this case) as well as stylesheets.
+'static/' is the directory containing pictures (used for favicon in this case) as well as imported stylesheets (Bootstrap being the only one at the moment).

 ## Contributors